Location:

 Drivetrain: 4-speed manual gearbox, rear-wheel drive

-Front Suspension: solid axle with semi-elliptic leaf springs and friction dampers
+Front Suspension: solid axle with semi-elliptic leaf springs and tele-controlled Hartford shock absorbers

 Rear Suspension: solid axle with semi-elliptic leaf springs and friction dampers